• Skip to main content

 I looked on Pinterest at a few different ways to remove the grease, but they all made me too nervous.
 I didn't want to go at the cabinets with a scrub brush or Mr. Clean pad and ruin the finish.

-I decided to make a gentle paste that I felt would be safe to use on kitchen cabinets and use that to remove the grease.
+I instead made a gentle paste that I felt would be safe to use on kitchen cabinets and used that to remove the grease.

 weekly cleaning printable